 As per ASI – Archeological Survey of India:

 First recorded mention of the Khajuraho temple is in the accounts of Abu Rihan al Biruni (AD 1022) and the Arab traveler Ibn Battuta (AD 1335).
 Khajuraho was known as Kharjjuravahaka in ancient time.
 Khajuraho was Cultural capital of the Chandella Dynasty.
 Chandella rulers were great patrons of ART and architecture.
-They built these temples in between AD 900 and 1130 during reign of different chandella rulers.
+Chandella rulers built these temples in between AD 900 and AD 1130.
 They ruled over Jejakabhukti presently known as Bundelkhand.

-First notable chandella prince was Harsha and his son and succesor Yashovarman also known as Lakshavarman.
+First notable Chandella prince was Harsha.
+Harsha’s son and succesor Yashovarman also known as Lakshavarman.
 According to different Khajuraho inscriptions:

 - Lakshvarman built Lakshmana Temple